 - Purchaser’s Admin Charges

-Most auction houses levy an additional administration fee on the buyer which is often due to be paid on exchange of contracts as a payment quite separate to the deposit.
+Most auctioneers levy an additional administration fee on the buyer which is often due to be paid on exchange of contracts – this is a payment quite separate to the deposit.
 This fee is usually a fixed amount a fixed amount and not a percentage of the hammer price

 - Purchaser’s Premium